Listen to an audio file of this tool.

 - “How can we address those problems to make those times easier and help you remember what you need to do?”

-- Brainstorm ideas to solve the problem like, “Could we set a timer at the end of playtime so that when it goes off, we put toys away?”
+- Brainstorm ideas to solve the problem like, “Could we set a timer at the end of playtime so that when it goes off, we know to put toys away?”

 - Write out a plan for chores.
 Make sure your child is the one writing down or drawing the plan (it doesn’t have to be perfect!).
 Make it simple.